Restream/reindexer/readme.md

 import _ "net/http/pprof"
 ```

-2. If your application is not already running an http server, you need to start one.
+2. If your application is not already running a http server, you need to start one.
 Add "net/http" and "log" to your imports and the following code to your main function:

 ```go
 go func() {